 “Yes.”

-“Then, for your journey…” They led her towards a hole in the trunk of the tree where all manner of beautiful things glittered.
-Emeralds and sapphires, alongside bracelets of coral and gold, but A’isha shook her head.
+“Then, for your journey…” They led her towards a hole in the trunk of the tree, where all manner of beautiful things glittered.
+Emeralds and sapphires, alongside bracelets of coral and gold, but A”isha shook her head.

 “I would ask for only your ring and your casket.”